 And while these are all worthwhile aspects of proficiency, they leave out many of the ways we could combine proportional reasoning with the five representations.

 And presenting each aspect as a separate skill confuses teachers and students.
-I’ve seen many classes where students ‘test for equivalent ratios in a table,’ but don’t understand that a coordinate plane graph is just another way to represent that same relationship.
+I’ve seen many classes where one day, students will ‘test for equivalent ratios in a table.’
+The next, they’ll look for lines on a graph that pass through the origin.
+But they don’t understand that a coordinate plane graph is just another way to represent that same relationship in the table.

 When students learn these skills in isolation, they tend to struggle most with word problems, the “real world” representation.